-Purchase To The One Who Raped Me from Sibling Rivalry Press.
+Purchase To The One Who Raped Me from the publisher.

 “True to the overt nature of its title, To The One Who Raped Me might not be a poetry collection people will want to read for pleasure, but it’s a poetry collection that people need to read.
 Brookshire takes a personal tragedy and turns it into an indispensable tool for survival, healing, and understanding.
 This book is a multi-faceted guidebook; if you are ever raped, this is what you’re going to go through; and if you know someone who has been raped, this book is the key to understanding that person and helping him or her on their way to recovery.”Shaindel Beers, author of Secure Your Own Mask